RuthyYao/RuthyYao.github.io/_posts/2024-11-01-wine_quality_classification.md

 ## Business Problem

-Riverwood Wine is a renowed winemaker in the industry.
+Riverwood Wine is a renowned winemaker in the industry.
 Every year, they participate in the industry competition for quality award.
-Wining the award will greatly enhance their brand value and boost their sales.
+Winning the award will greatly enhance their brand value and boost their sales.

 Historically, Riverwood Wine enlisted all their products to the industry competition.
 To increase their chances of win, they would invest significantly on all products, which is not only costly but also less efficient in using the capital.
-Moving foreward, Riverwood Wine plans to adopt a more "focused" approach in their sales and marketing spend - they will allocate the capital to only the "high-quality" wines that are most likely to win the industry award.
-The management team also want to find out the drivers of high-quality wines, so they can target the prarmeters to be measured and managed during the fermentation process.
+Moving forward, Riverwood Wine plans to adopt a more "focused" approach in their sales and marketing spend - they will allocate the capital to only the "high-quality" wines that are most likely to win the industry award.
+The management team also want to find out the drivers of high-quality wines, so they can target the parameters to be measured and managed during the fermentation process.
 This will ultimately enhance the quality of their wine products.

 We will look to understand the probability of wines that would be rated as "high-quality" by the industry body and what the drivers are for this, so Riverwood Wine can target the physio-chemical properties that need to measured and managed to secure a "high-quality" rating.

 ## Data and Methods

 The dataset comes from the red variants of the Portuguese "Vinho Verde" wine (see [Cortez et al., 2009], http://www3.dsi.uminho.pt/pcortez/wine/), which contains 1599 entries of red wine products.
-Te data features 11 physiochemical properties and the wine quality in ordinal numbers from 1 to 8.
+The data features 11 physiochemical properties and the wine quality in ordinal numbers from 1 to 8.

 This project employs the descriptive and predictive analysis to identify the most contributing factors for a high-quality wine.
 Based on the 11 physiochemical parameters, it can predict whether a wine will achieve the "high-quality" status.
 This provides great insights on what makes a "high-quality" wine, the most determining physiochemical properties and the desirable range for each.